CapOS-demo/EngITFrame/FileShare/Security.md

 ## 2. Identity and Access Management

 - We use Azure Active Directory (AAD) to manage access to resources.
-- Additionally, Multi-factor authentication (MFA) for additional security.
+- Multi-factor authentication (MFA) is used for additional security.

 ## 3. Network Security Groups (NSGs)